 There are four Faculty ranks at Hendrix College: Instructor, Assistant Professor, Associate Professor, and Professor.
 In the case of Faculty librarians, the title "professor" is replaced with "librarian."
 The College normally distinguishes among its Faculty according to rank and type of appointment in the following manner:

 An Instructor is a Faculty member who has not received a doctoral or highest terminal degree in the field of appointment.
-When a Faculty member lacking a degree completes the necessary degree, he or she is usually raised to the rank of Assistant Professor.
+Upon completion of the necessary degree, the Faculty member is usually raised to the rank of Assistant Professor.
 Any such agreement appears in the initial letter of appointment.
 The rank of instructor is used in a different sense in some special appointments such as senior fellows and post-doctoral fellows with teaching assignments who have not been informed differently in the initial letter of appointment.
 This usage is unusual and saved for special situations or externally-funded short-term positions.

 An Assistant Professor is a Faculty member who has an earned doctorate or the highest terminal degree in the field of appointment with normally fewer than six years of recognized full-time service at this level at any academic institution of higher education.